 First, do you have a way out of debt after filing for bankruptcy?
 If you will continue to accrue debt after bankruptcy, it probably makes sense to hold off since you won’t get the “fresh start” that you are looking for.

-If you have just become unemployed, you should consider waiting until you have a new job, since filing bankruptcy and getting new debts while sustaining yourself isn’t a great strategy.
+If you have just become unemployed, you should consider waiting until you have a new job, since filing bankruptcy during pandemic and getting new debts while sustaining yourself isn’t a great strategy.
 It would be especially unfortunate if you were to declare bankruptcy and have your previous debts wiped out only to have to go into additional credit card debt because you don’t have a source of income.

 Even if you have judgments against you, creditors cannot garnish public benefits like unemployment payments, social security or food stamps.
 If public benefits are your only income, you may not need to file bankruptcy to protect your income, since your creditors cannot get to it.